Of all the articles I’ve ever written, this one about my contempt for capri pants, written on a whim several years ago, is my most popular.

 Some of the push back I get when I say to avoid capris is that they “keep you cool.”

-To which I say, wear a cropped pant instead.
+To which I say, wear a cropped or ankle pant in a breathable fabric.

 It’s a difference of about an inch or two and looks a thousand times better.